Prepare For Moving House

 Depending on the level of service you went for the moving men/women might stay around to help you unpack.
 Either way they should help you unload the van and stay long enough to let you make some initial checks to make sure that nothing looks damaged.

-When everything’s unloaded and unpacked and you’ve settled into your new place, we’d appreciate it if you could cleave feedback for the moving company.
+When everything’s unloaded and unpacked and you’ve settled into your new place, we’d appreciate it if you could cleave feedback for the mover.

-Feedback on Shiply is vital to helping our users compare available services; it also assists the moving company themselves as they will know if they can make any improvements in the future.
+Feedback on Shiply is vital to helping our users compare available services; it also assists the mover themselves as they will know if they can make any improvements in the future.